santhosh4145/MicrosoftFabric_Projects/README.md

-This project demonstrates how to build a full data engineering pipeline using **Microsoft Fabric**, including:
+This project demonstrates how to build a full data engineering pipeline using **Microsoft Fabric**, including:(santhosh)

 - Data ingestion via Lakehouse
 - Transformation using Dataflows Gen2 and Notebooks